CMPG/signet/README.md

 ## Methodology

-The method implemented is based on Ideker et al. (2002) heuristic, but several improvements are considered.
+The method implemented is based on Ideker et al. (2002) heuristics, but several improvements are considered.
 Here is an animation representing a run of the simulated annealing algorithm used in the package: